Max Hayward: Biography

+In 1959, he was a fellow at Harvard University's Russian Research Center.
+He also became affiliated to Columbia University's Russian Institute.
+In the summer of 1967, he stayed with Joseph Stalin's daughter and Soviet defector Svetlana Alliluyeva at her Central Intelligence Agency handler George F. Kennan's Cherry Orchard farm in East Berlin, Pennsylvania, having previously worked on an article about Boris Pasternak for The Atlantic with her, and allegedly became a romantic interest of hers.

 Although Hayward published no academic monograph and his writings were widely scattered in introductions to books and articles in journals, he became a well-known authority on Russian literature.
 He was best known as a translator (often jointly with colleagues) of the works of Vladimir Mayakovsky, Isaac Babel, Nadezhda Mandelstam, Aleksandr Solzhenitsyn, Boris Pasternak, Andrei Sinyavsky, Andrei Amalrik, Anna Akhmatova and many others.
+He worked closely with Edward Kline's Chekhov Press in New York which published authors banned in the Soviet Union.
+In 1963, he co-edited a volume of proceedings from a St Antony's symposium on Literature and Revolution in Soviet Russia, 1917–62 jointly with the Polish-Jewish journalist Leopold Labedz.

 His first full-scale translation, jointly with Manya Harari, was of Pasternak's novel Doctor Zhivago, a translation they began in 1957.
 Hayward had known Pasternak's family in Oxford and had once heard Pasternak read his poetry in Moscow in 1948.

 He received the PEN Translation Prize in 1971.

-He died in Oxford, aged 54, in 1979.
+He spent much of the last decade of his life on the island of Spetses in Greece.
+He died of cancer in Oxford, aged 54, in 1979.

+St Antony's College established the Max Hayward Visiting Fellowship in his memory.

+Views

+Hayward was a staunch anti-communist who frequently compared Stalinism to Nazism.
+Having visited Israel twice in 1975 and 1977, he expressed a concern about its survival as a state.